 The Institute for Studies in Pragmaticism is supported by the following endowments.
+We dedicate our resources to research and education and welcome denotations for these purposes.
+Click here to make a donation.

 |Charles Sanders Peirce Interdisciplinary Professorship Endowment|